yih365/InsRe/InspoReminder/README.md

 * OR: trial type thing and then pay to use at all

 ### Must Features
-* For reminder page, include a "-- days hours mins until next reminder" if reminder is set
-* Inspiration of the day/week (choose one inspiration at random from a random goal, the notifs is to remind ppl of the goal itself)
+* Inspiration challenges: e.g. Mindset monday. something maybe where we prompt the user weekly to be finding new sources of inspo or
 * Share the spark: Allow users to share their inspirations (sharable collections maybe?)
-* Inspiration challenges: e.g. Mindset monday. something maybe where we prompt the user weekly to be finding new sources of inspo or
 * Accounts for easier payments in the future.
 And firebase for storage.
+* Inspiration of the day/week (choose one inspiration at random from a random goal, the notifs is to remind ppl of the goal itself)

 ### Could consider features
 * "Inspiration Remix": This could be a fun feature where the app combines different elements of a user's saved inspirations.
 For example, it could overlay a favorite quote on top of an inspiring image they've uploaded, or create a short audio clip of inspiring words they've saved.
 This could offer a fresh perspective on their existing content.